lblod/ember-rdfa-editor-lblod-plugins/README.md

 Just like the insertion widget, this widget also accepts the same two properties.

 ### Configuring the plugin

+This plugin uses the [structure-plugin](docs/plugins/structure-plugin.md) for most of its functionality, so the configuration options are the same as for that plugin.

+#### Deprecated configuration options

+Previously configuration was done through specifying structure specs.
+This section refers to that and should not be used for new projects.

 Both widgets require an `options` property which allows you to configure which type of structures are supported, which is a list of `StructureSpec` objects.